 As an orthopedic surgeon, this is one of the most common complaints I hear from patients.
 Many knee problems occur during sports or recreational activities, work-related tasks, or home projects.
 Knee problems may also manifest due to injury, disease, overuse, or just everyday wear and tear.
 Knee issues affect people of all ages from children to the elderly, and most everyone will experience knee problems at some point in their lives.

 Knee problems can be caused by many factors such as injury, arthritis, disease, aging, and being overweight.
 Some of the most common causes of knee pain in adults include arthritis and injury.
 Injury is usually in the form of overuse causing tendonitis, torn cartilage or ligament, and bone fracture.

 Osteoarthritis is a disease that gradually causes the cushioning cartilage within your knee to wear away resulting in pain when bone rubs against adjacent bone.

-Treatment for arthritis is determined by the type and severity.
+Treatment for arthritis is determined by type and severity.
 Early stages sufferers use over-the-counter pain relievers and lifestyle modifications like weight loss and performing mild exercises that strengthen the muscles that support the knee.
-If osteoarthritis has progressed, a knee resurfacing, partial knee replacement, or total knee replacement may be the solution to ending the pain.
+If osteoarthritis has progressed, a knee resurfacing, partial knee replacement or a total knee replacement may be the solution to ending the pain.

 The most common structures to be injured or damaged are the cartilages (meniscus) within the joint and the 4 ligaments which keep the two bones of the knee (femur and tibia) together and functioning properly.
 The ligaments are the bands of soft tissue that act as restraints connecting the bones and providing stability in the joint.